 A larger export market would be welcome to Belarus, whose economy has been battered this year by a slump in the currency of Russia, a key trading partner and source of remittances from migrant workers.

-Belarus’s gross domestic product shrank by 3.5 percent from January to August and the average monthly wage has fallen by about a third in dollar terms since the start of the year to $420.
+Belarus’s gross domestic product shrank by 3.5 percent in January to August, and the average monthly wage has fallen by about a third in dollar terms since the start of the year to $420.

 ‘There will be no surprise’